bmolnar91/workbook/module_web_with_python.md

 #### What’s the difference between XML, XHTML and HTML?

-XML (Extensible Markup Language) and HTML (HyperText Markup Language) were designed with different goals:
+XML and HTML were designed with different goals.

-XML:
+XML (Extensible Markup Language):

-was designed to carry data - with focus on what data is.
-XML tags are not predefined like HTML tags are
+- Designed to _carry_ data - with focus on what data is.
+- XML tags are not predefined like HTML tags are.

-HTML:
+HTML (HyperText Markup Language):

-was designed to display data - with focus on how data looks.
-SGML based
+- Designed to _display_ data - with focus on how data looks.

 XHTML:

-is a family of XML markup languages that mirror or extend versions
+- Is a family of XML markup languages that mirror or extend versions.

 #### How to include a JavaScript file in a webpage?

-Use the script tag that wraps around JavaScript code directly
+Use the `<script>` tag that wraps around JavaScript code directly

 Use an external JavaScript file by adding a link to it in the head or lower body section of the HTML document.